Test vectors for finite periods and base change: Introduction

+\begin{remark} We may mention here that the identity in Theorem \ref{thm-p} is highly non-trivial as it involves a root number (which turns out to be $1$).
+Indeed what we show in \S \ref{hii} is that

+where $\epsilon(1/2,\pi,r,\psi)$ is the Asai root number of $\pi$.
+It was expected that this root number is $1$ under our assumptions and this is now known \cite{ana08,akmss18,bp18a,shank18}. \end{remark}

-where $c$ is a positive constant that does not depend on the representations $\rho$ and $\pi$, and $\epsilon(1/2,\pi,r,\psi) \in \{\pm 1\}$ is the Asai root number of $\pi$. \end{theorem} The constant $c>0$ is intimately related to the formal degree conjecture of Hiraga, Ichino, and Ikeda \cite{hii08} for the groups $\GL_n(K)$ and ${\rm U}(n,K/k)$.
-The Asai root number is expected to take the value $1$ under the assumptions of Theorem \ref{thm-p} and this is indeed known if $\pi$ is a cuspidal representation \cite[Theorem 1.2]{akmss18}.
+\begin{remark} The constant $c>0$ is intimately related to the formal degree conjecture of Hiraga, Ichino, and Ikeda \cite{hii08} for the groups $\GL_n(K)$ and ${\rm U}(n,K/k)$.
 Note that in its finite analogue, namely Theorem \ref{thm-scalar}, the constant $c$ is made explicit and has an especially nice form.
-Consequently Theorem \ref{thm-scalar} is indicative of a finite field analogue of the the formal degree conjecture of \cite{hii08} (cf. Remark \ref{fd}).
+Consequently Theorem \ref{thm-scalar} is indicative of a finite field analogue of the the formal degree conjecture of \cite{hii08} (cf. Remark \ref{fd}). \end{remark}